-Lower campus usage during the months of the year impacted by the COVID-19 pandemic largely drove both (1) the decrease in Scope 1 emissions and (2) the lack of change in Scope 2 emissions despite an increase in campus square footage.
-It can be expected that both Scope 1 emissions and Scope 2 emissions will increase given a return to normal campus activity.
+The COVID-19 pandemic drove lower campus emissions overall by (1) decreasing operational Scope 1 emissions and (2) stabilizing Scope 2 emissions associated with electricity-generation despite an increase in campus square footage.
+It is expected that both Scope 1 emissions and Scope 2 emissions will increase with a return to normal campus activity.

 As of FY2020, Scope 3 emissions data should be reviewed as stand alone data due to the large methodological changes driving changes in emissions levels.
 In future years, the College's commuting survey should give the College a better understanding of commuting data in order to calculate the most accurate emissions data for faculty and staff commuting.
 For now, the College will continue to conduct calculations under the assumption that faculty and staff commute 52 weeks out of the year to avoid under-calculating emissions levels.
-It can be expected that air travel emissions (Scope 3) will increase given the combination of (1) more accurate methodology for calculating emissions and (2) a return to normal levels of offcampus study and gradual return to some level of business and academic travel.
+It can be expected that air travel emissions (Scope 3) will increase given the combination of (1) more accurate methodology for calculating emissions and (2) a return to normal levels of off-campus study and gradual return to some level of business and academic travel.

 Swarthmore College's Energy Plan: Roadmap to Zero Carbon commits the College to reaching carbon neutral energy systems on-campus by 2035.
-Ultimately, campus heating and cooling will be supplied from a central heat recovery chiller plant coupled with a geo-exchange field, which will eliminate emissions from the outdated steam plant.
-As of FY2020, the main driver of Scope 1 emissions was oncampus stationary emissions (steam plant emissions); moving away from steam heating will eliminate Scope 1 emissions.
-The move towards solar electricity, both through on-campus panels and off-site renewable energy, will eliminate the need to purchase electricity, thereby eliminating Scope 2 emissions completely.
-However, the Energy Plan does not address Scope 3 emissions (31.1% of total emissions for FY2020) because mitigating the carbon footprint of travel and commuting is not feasible given current technology and travel's role within the College mission.
+Ultimately, campus heating and cooling will be supplied from a central heat recovery chiller plant coupled with a geo-exchange field and renewable electricity, which will eliminate emissions from the legacy steam plant.
+As of FY2020, the main driver of Scope 1 emissions was on-campus stationary emissions (steam plant emissions); moving away from steam heating will almost entirely eliminate Scope 1 emissions.
+The transition towards renewable electricity, both through on-campus solar and off-site renewable energy, will eliminate reliance on electricity generated through combustion of fossil fuels, thereby eliminating Scope 2 emissions completely.
+However, the Energy Plan does not address Scope 3 emissions, accounting for 31.1% of total emissions for FY2020.

-Moving forward, the College must consider the best approach to offsetting Scope 3 emissions.
+Moving forward, the College will consider the best approach to minimizing and offsetting Scope 3 emissions.
 The College should examine pathways for offsetting air travel emissions (62.82% of Scope 3 emissions) as well as commuting emissions (28.06% of Scope 3 emissions).
-It is worth noting that COVID-19 has impacted air travel and commuting patterns.
 Current commuting data is from the College's last transportation survey completed in early 2020.
-Given a new transportation survey, the College will better understand commuting habits for the coming fiscal years.
+The College will learn more about current commuting habits with a new transportation survey in the coming years.